cfgauss/r-novice-gapminder/_episodes/03-data-structures.md

 {: .output}

-At first glance, `logical` data types might seem like another type you wouldn't utilize very often, but they are used quite often in data analysis as we will see later.
+`Logical` data types are particularly helpful in subsetting data frames and other types of data manipulation.
+We will explore this concept more later.

 ~~~
 typeof('banana')